Mysteriza/GhostHunter/README.md

 <img src="https://github.com/user-attachments/assets/87a60b32-19bc-45ba-a6fd-09a9ab7df5a5" alt="GhostHunter Logo" width="600">

 # Contributing
-I've abandoned this project, but for those of you who want to request additional features or want to make changes, please leave a message or pull request.
+For those of you who want to request additional features or want to make changes, please leave a message or pull request.
 I will consider it.

 # Acknowledgments
 Thanks to the [Wayback Machine](https://web.archive.org/) for providing the CDX API.